Turochamp (1948) – 4NERDS Software Archive

 GLENNIE MATCH

-Turing manually executes the program step by step in a game against Alick Glennie, producing the most famous surviving demonstration of Turochamp in action.
+The algorithm is manually executed step by step in a game against Alick Glennie, producing the most famous surviving demonstration of Turochamp in action.

 1953